Clothing Catastrophe: Consequences of Fast Fashion

 There are numerous ethical alternatives one can take to resolve and reduce the destructive effects of fast fashion.
 For instance, checking out ethical brands such as Dorsu, Krochet Kids, Alternative Apparel, and Reformation enables us to make a huge difference in the fashion industry.
 Companies like these use sustainable fabrics and processes in the form of recyclable materials and organic fibers instead of dyes and harmful chemicals.
 Ethical brands also ensure a safe, fair, and clean work environment along with helping individuals conquer poverty.
 Although this method of slow fashion is expensive, these high quality clothes are long lasting and these companies value the interests of their workers.
 If more people invest in slow fashion, then the fast fashion industry will experience a major decline in profit, thus compelling this industry to manage better and partake in fair practices in order to appease their customers.

 Donating serves as an ultimatum to both the high-priced slow fashion apparel and the disposable low-quality fast fashion products.
 These clothing items can be donated to thrift stores, consignment stores, and local recycling centers to prevent landfill excess.
 The thrift shop staff examines the donations in order to determine what to resell and what to recycle.
 These clothes are donated to charity by non-profit thrift stores.
 Consignment stores abide by the same process, except when your clothing is resold you receive part of the earnings.
 They also return pieces of clothing that they don’t desire back to ensure that the clothing does not waste in landfills.
 Textile recycling centers tend to break down your clothing into textile fibers to create new garments through yarn and carpet padding.
 You can also shop at certain thrift stores such as Swap.com and Beacon’s Closet in addition to consignment stores such as ThredUP and Buffalo Exchange to buy sustainable clothing at an affordable price.
 In addition to second-hand shopping, vintage shopping enables you to recycle clothes and obtain high quality clothing at a lower price.
+For instance, vintage, pre-loved bags can be found at The Fifth Collection.
 Therefore, you can sport a unique and retro look that is not found in typical stores.

 Overall, as consumers, we are responsible for encouraging this appalling and addicting environment of fast fashion as we continue to demand for cheap clothing.
 Thus, we need to be more conscious of who made our clothes and how the danger of death looms over them everyday as they try to fulfill our greedy demands.
 We also need to be mindful of many suffering from environmental issues caused by the production of these vile clothing.
 By spreading awareness to the cruelty behind fast fashion, we can fashion forward by saving our environment and people through a sustainable mindset and approach.